oracle/terraform-provider-oci/website/docs/d/generative_ai_agent_agents.html.markdown

 * `description` - Description about the agent.
 * `display_name` - A user-friendly name.
 Does not have to be unique, and it's changeable.
 * `freeform_tags` - Free-form tags for this resource.
 Each tag is a simple key-value pair with no predefined name, type, or namespace.
 For more information, see [Resource Tags](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/resourcetags.htm).
 Example: `{"Department": "Finance"}`
+* `generation_llm_customization` - Configuration to customize LLM.
+	* `preamble_override` - If specified, the default preamble is replaced with provided preamble.
 * `id` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the agent.
 * `knowledge_base_ids` - List of [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the knowledgeBases associated with agent.
 * `lifecycle_details` - A message that describes the current state of the agent in more detail.
 For example, can be used to provide actionable information for a resource in the Failed state.